kennedyengineering/SNA_PID_Controller/README.md

 See all the PID algorithms home in on a moving setpoint

-Halfway through the simulation the plant dynamics change allowing the adaptive nature of SNA-PID to be visualized
+Halfway through the simulation the system dynamics change allowing the adaptive nature of SNA-PID to be visualized

 ## Results
 ### Incremental PID Results